What are the accommodations like?

 Where will we be eating most of our meals?

-Most breakfasts and lunches will be in the Huffman Dining Hall on the east quad.
+Breakfast and lunches will be in the Dining Hall.
 The opening dinner will be held in Knobel Hall (Burton Morgan Building).
-There will be a closing picnic on campus.
-Two dinners will be held in the President’s Room of the Huffman Dining Hall.
+There will be a closing picnic.
+Two dinners will be held on campus.
+Dietary accommodations can be made upon request in most circumstances.
+Bon Appetit provides the food service for campus.
 You will have the opportunity to have a couple meals off campus.
-Bon Appetit provides the food service for campus.

 What is the daily schedule like?

-Keynote addresses are at 8:30 AM, followed by a morning seminar, lunch, then two afternoon seminars.
-If signed up for two seminars, you will have some free time during the day to work on your own research.
-There are a couple evening lectures planned too.
+Conference Leader Presentations are at 8:30 AM daily, followed by a morning seminar, lunch, then two afternoon seminars.
+Participants attend two seminars throughout the week.
+You will have some free time during the day.
+There are a couple evening lectures planned as well.
+There will be opportunities to meet with the Scholar-in-Residence.

 What are the seminars like?